petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 Back on the Calkit local machine page, we see that the `data.xlsx` spreadsheet is showing up as an untracked file in our repo.
-So, let's add it to the repo.
+So, let's add it to the repo by clicking the "Add" button.

 {% include figure.html
 src="/images/repro-office/untracked-data.png"